chatwoot/docs/docs/product/channels/live-chat/integrations/nextjs.md

 export default Page
 ```

-You would be able to see the Widget on the page now.
+You would be able to see the Chatwoot widget on the page now.